proinsias/proinsias/README.md

 ## 😄 About Me

-- I'm currently the Data Science Manager at
+- I'm currently the Senior Data Science Manager at
   <a href="https://www.hospiq.com"><img src="https://www.hospiq.com/wp-content/uploads/2020/03/HospitalIQ-LOGO-small.png" alt="Hospital IQ" width="100"/></a>,
   where our goal is to improve the productivity and happiness of every healthcare worker every day.